rorymcgit/Folder-Organiser/README.md

 - Hit 'Organise Folder' to create folders and move files into corresponding folder.

     nb.
-Metadata XMls will be renamed, removing appended 1/2/3 etc.
+Metadata XMLs will be renamed, removing appended sequential characters.